pydanny/django-blarg/README.rst

         :target: https://crate.io/packages/django-blarg?version=latest

-Django the 404 and 500 pages the fun and easy way.
+Django the 404 and 500 pages the blarg way.

 Like https://github.com/404 and https://github.com/500, but for Django.

 * Free software: BSD license
 * Documentation: http://django-blarg.rtfd.org.

-Warning
+Warnings
 --------

-Not yet tested in production anywhere.
+* Not yet tested in production anywhere.
+* No tests yet!

 Usage
 -----